id-ui/react-popover/README.md

 - Fully and easily customizable.
 It has a bunch of props, including animation, className, arrow visibility, etc.
 - Uses styled-components for styling.
 - Able to change dimensions depending on available space (if maxHeight and maxWidth not specified).
-- Able to choose better placement if there is no room (if guessBetterPosition = true).
+- Able to choose better placement if there is no room (if guessBetterPosition = true, default false).
 - Able to follow trigger (if considerTriggerMotion = true, default false for better performance).
 - Considers window resizing.
 - Supports 12 different placements.